orb-lang/pylon/doc/md/sql.md

      error("ljsqlite3["..code.."] "..msg .. "\n" .. debug.traceback())
    end
 ```

 ### SQLite FFI

-This has been modified to use the statically-linked SQLite library, which
+This has been modified to use the statically\-linked SQLite library, which
-allows us to pin the version and avoid naming weirdness esp. in Ubuntu-style
+allows us to pin the version and avoid naming weirdness esp\. in Ubuntu\-style
-distributions.
+distributions\.

 ```lua
    -- Codes -----------------------------------------------------------------------